debs-obrien/debbie.codes/content/blog/migrating-nuxt2-nuxt3.md

 Other things I didn't cover in this post were `useHead` for meta data which has changed and you can see an example in the `app.vue` file although I may revert to adding this back to the `nuxt.config` file instead.

-Also the 404 page is now created by adding a `[...slug].vue` file in the pages folder.
+Also the 404 page is now created by adding a `[//...slug].vue` file in the pages folder.
 This will then catch all routes that are not found and render what is inside this file instead.

 Also I added testing with [Playwright](https://playwright.dev/) and generated end to end tests using Codegen, Playwrights test generator, to test my site and ensure everything works.
 I will cover this in a future post.